philote/die-rpg/CONTRIBUTING.md

 ## Compiling the CSS

 This repo includes both CSS for the theme and SCSS source files.
 If you're new to CSS, it's probably easier to just work in those files directly and delete the SCSS directory.
 If you're interested in using a CSS preprocessor to add support for nesting, variables, and more, you can run `npm install` in this directory to install the dependencies for the scss compiler.
-After that, just run `npm run build` to compile the SCSS and start a process that watches for new changes.
+After that, just run `npm run build` to compile the SCSS or run `npm run watch` to start a process that watches for new changes.